jewelry

 Vogue - 1936 - 1973

-Known for high quality beadwork in the 1940's and 50's.
-I prefer their modernist pieces of the 1960's.
+Known for high quality beadwork in the 1940s and 1950s.
+I prefer their modernist pieces of the 1960s.

-Volupte - 1926 - 1950’s
+Volupte - 1926 - 1950s

-Better known for their elegant compacts Volupte had a very nice line of jewelry in the 1950’s.
+Better known for their elegant compacts Volupte had a very nice line of jewelry in the 1950s.

 Warner - 1953 - 1971

 Joseph Warner’s lovely rhinestone jewelry is solidly made and could remind one of other makers such as Karu, Weiss or Regency.
-Also of note are his “blooming” mechanical flower pins which open and shut by moving a lever.
+Also of note are his “blooming” mechanical flower pins which open and close by moving a lever.

 Weiss - 1942 -1971

-Wiesner, Joseph - 1950's
+Wiesner, Joseph - 1950s

-Whiting and Davis - 1930’s - 1991
+Whiting and Davis - 1876 - present

-Decades Vintage Company 328 SW Stark St. Portland, OR 97204 (503) 223-1177
+Decades Vintage Company | Portland, OR | (503) 223-1177